Project Overview

 The main objectives of the project are:

-• Developing a Coastal Resilience Plan with policy recommendations and an implementation roadmap.
+- Developing a Coastal Resilience Management Plan with policy recommendations and an implementation roadmap.

 BACKGROUND INFORMATION

-In January 2025, Conservation Ontario announced that it was the successful recipient of $3.1 million of funding from the Natural Resources Canada’s CRCC program toward the development of three Great Lakes pilot projects, including $1.5 million for the Lake Ontario Coastal Resilience Pilot Project led by the Niagara Peninsula Conservation Authority (NPCA), in partnership with Conservation Halton (CH), Hamilton Conservation Authority (HCA), Conservation Ontario (CO), and many other partners.
+In January 2025, Conservation Ontario (CO) announced that it was the successful recipient of $3.1 million of funding from the CRCC program toward the development of three Great Lakes pilot projects, including $1.5 million for the Lake Ontario Coastal Resilience Pilot Project led by NPCA, in partnership with CH, HCA, CO, and many other partners.

 Community voices will play a vital role in shaping a more resilient Lake Ontario shoreline.

-Throughout this four-year journey, local residents, community groups, and shoreline interested groups will be invited to share their insights, experiences, and ideas.
-From early planning to final recommendations, engagement will be woven into key milestones—ensuring the project reflects local priorities and lived realities.
+Throughout this four-year journey, Indigenous communities, municipalities, local residents, community groups, businesses and shoreline interested groups will be invited to share their insights, experiences, and ideas.
+From early planning to final recommendations, inclusive, transparent, and meaningful engagement will be woven into key milestones—ensuring the project reflects local priorities and lived realities.

 With several opportunities to participate along the way, communities will help guide solutions that protect what matters most: our homes, natural spaces, infrastructure, and collective future.